MaureenKJohnson/healthcare-er-utilization-sql/README.md

 - `charges`: visit-level charges and insurance coverage

 The dataset was generated for educational and portfolio purposes only.

-## Notes

-The dataset used in this project is fully synthetic and was generated for educational and portfolio purposes.
-AI tools were used to assist with data generation and code refinement; all analyses, interpretation, and documentation reflect the author’s independent analytical judgment.

 ## Key Questions Addressed